-Example 4.2.
+Example 3.2.
 Creating a new KnowledgeBuilder with a custom ClassLoader

-KnowledgeBuilderConfiguration kbuilderConf = KnowledgeBuilderFactory.newKnowledgeBuilderConfiguration kbuilderConfiguration kbuilderConfiguration kbuilderConfiguration kbuilderConfiguration
+KnowledgeBuilderConfiguration kbuilderConf = KnowledgeBuilderFactory.newKnowledgeBuilderConfiguration kbuilderConfiguration kbu

 Resources of any type can be added iteratively.
 Below, a DRL file is added.
 Unlike Drools 4.0 Package Builder, the Knowledge Builder can now handle multiple namespaces, so you can just keep adding resources regardless of namespace.